You are here:

 Because vitiligo may be associated with pernicious anemia (a condition in which an insufficient amount of vitamin B12 is absorbed from the gastrointestinal tract) or hyperthyroidism (an overactive thyroid gland), the doctor may also take a blood sample to check the blood cell count and thyroid function.
 For some patients, the doctor may recommend an eye examination to check for uveitis (inflammation of part of the eye), which sometimes occurs with vitiligo.
 A blood test to look for the presence of antinuclear antibodies (a type of autoantibody) may also be done.
 This test helps determine if the patient has another autoimmune disease.

-Regardless of a person's race and culture, white patches of vitiligo can affect emotional and psychological well-being and self-esteem.
+White patches of vitiligo can affect emotional and psychological well-being and self-esteem.
 People with vitiligo can experience emotional stress, particularly if the condition develops on visible areas of the body (such as the face, hands, arms, and feet) or on the genitals.
 Adolescents, who are often particularly concerned about their appearance, can be devastated by widespread vitiligo.
 Some people who have vitiligo feel embarrassed, ashamed, depressed, or worried about how others will react.

 Some people with vitiligo have found that cosmetics that cover the white patches improve their appearance and help them feel better about themselves.
 You may need to experiment with several brands of concealing cosmetics before finding the product that works best.